 Antora can authenticate with private repositories using HTTP Basic authentication over HTTPS.
 See Private repository authentication to learn more.

-To view the site, navigate to any HTML page inside the destination folder in your browser.
-If your using the Demo, look for the file /demo-site/build/site/index.html in your project.
+To view the site locally, navigate to any HTML page inside the destination folder in your browser.
+If you’re following along with the Demo, look for the file build/site/index.html in your project.
 You will be viewing the HTML pages through the file: protocol of the browser, which you can see in the location bar.

-A site generated by Antora is designed to be viewable without a web server.
-However, you may need to view your site through a web server to test certain features, such as indexified URLs, caching, or scripts that don’t work over the file: protocol).
-You can use the serve package for this purpose. node-srv is a simple, static web server for Node.
+Although the site is viewable without a web server, you may still need to view your site through a web server to test certain features, such as indexified URLs, caching, or scripts that don’t work over the file: protocol).
+You can use the node-srv package for this purpose. node-srv is a simple, static web server for Node.

 That puts a command by the same name on your PATH.